 Whether someone is in recovery from addiction, or the effects of living with people in addiction, these questions cross all barriers.
 As someone who has studied the 12 steps, I do believe the three questions also coincide with the first 3 steps: what we didn’t cause, what we can’t control, and what we can’t cure.

 Seeking Is Finding

-If you are in fact an ACOA (Adult Child of an Alcoholic or substance user), you too are a human being.
-You have a right to be here and a right to be healthy.
+If you are an Adult Child of an Alcoholic or substance user, you too are a human being.
+You have the same right to be here and a right to be healthy.
 Keep exploring until you find your normal.